vadymbat/my_first_custom_resource/README.md

 && cd my_first_custom_resource
 ```
 2. Put your aws parameters to `build.sh` and `deploy.sh`
-3. run `build.sh` to build and upload zip for a lambda
+3. Run `build.sh` to build and upload zip for a lambda
 ```
 bash build.sh
 ```
-4. run `deploy.sh` to create a cloudformation stack
+4. Run `deploy.sh` to create a cloudformation stack
 ```
-bash `deploy.sh`
+bash deploy.sh
 ```

 Also take a look at [logs](execution.log) which lambda generated.

 More information about custom resources [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html).